jimniels/blog/posts/2023-01-02-book-notes-pirate-treasure.md

 My kids have been checking out books at the local library about treasure hunting.
 I have been reading said books to them, which means I now have an interest in treasure hunting.

-This led me to a checking out a book for myself at the library called [_Pirate Hunters: Treasure, Obsession, and the Search for a Legendary Pirate Ship_](https://en.wikipedia.org/wiki/Pirate_Hunters) which I read over the holidays and quite enjoyed.
+This led me to a checking out a book for myself at the library called [_Pirate Hunters: Treasure, Obsession, and the Search for a Legendary Pirate Ship_](https://en.wikipedia.org/wiki/Pirate_Hunters) which I read over the holidays and enjoyed.

 In the book you meet diver/treasure hunter [John Chatteron](https://en.wikipedia.org/wiki/John_Chatterton).
 He was a combat medic in the Vietnam war and, after having been through that experience, he compiled a short list of truths to live by.
 While they were meant to be more profound than a shallow relation to how one goes about building software, I’ll go ahead and make the association anyway: